-PSI Stands in Solidarity with Striking Health Workers in India
+PSI stands in Solidarity with Striking Health Workers in India

-Public Services International (PSI) supports healthcare workers in India who have been protesting against workplace violence, following the brutal rape and murder of a young female medic.
+PSI supports healthcare workers in India who have been protesting against workplace violence, following the brutal rape and murder of a young female medic.
 This tragedy has galvanised health workers across the nation to demand an end to harassment, violence, and discrimination.

 “We stand with the health workers of India as they demand an end to the gender-based-violence and harassment they face daily” said Kannan Raman, PSI’s Sub-regional Secretary for South Asia.
 “These workers, who bravely served through the pandemic, consistently prioritise lives and health of the public over their own well-being.
 Yet they are underpaid, overburdened and now face horrific violence, harassment and discrimination.”